developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration specifies one of the following actions:

-- When the Action value ***Add Mapping***- a new mapping for a single physical key is added to the mapping tables for one or more keyboard states.
+-***Add Mapping***- a new mapping for a single physical key is added to the mapping tables for one or more keyboard states.
 The additional Managed Configuration **Key Mapping Configuration - Action Add Mapping Key ID** MUST be specified to identify the physical key for which mappings are to be added or replaced.
 In addition, the Managed Configuration array **Key Mapping Configuration - Action Add Mapping Behaviors** MUST also be specified to define the behavior(s) to be mapped to the identified physical key.
 If prior mappings are applied to specify the behaviors of the identified physical key, all are replaced by the new specified behaviors.

-- When the Action value ***Reset All Mappings***- the mapping tables are reset to their defaults.
+-***Reset All Mappings***- the mapping tables are reset to their defaults.
 This effectively removes all mappings that have previously been added and returns the behaviors of all keys to their default out-of-box state.

 ### Action Add Mapping Key ID
 Used to provide a value that uniquely identifies a physical key on the physical keyboard of a Zebra Android device for which one or more behaviors are to be specified when the value chosen for the Managed Configuration **Key Mapping Configuration - Action** is ***Add Mapping***.